Unsupervised classification of disordered patterns in an oppositely charged colloidal system: Model

 \section{Model}

-We study a 2D system of oppositely charged colloids, using simulations based on DLVO theory.
+We study a quasi two-dimensional (2D) system of oppositely charged colloids confined to a thin layer.
+To simplify our simulations, we neglect the confined axis and model the system as strictly 2D, assuming that particle motion along that axis is negligible.
+This approximation is commonly used when the confinement is strong, as the in-plane coordinates of the particles dominate the structural and dynamical properties of the system \cite{Mejia2002,Tian2022}.
+Thus, we perform strictly 2D simulations while employing an effective interaction potential for the quasi-2D geometry, based on DLVO theory.

 The interactions between colloids charged with the same sign in an electrolyte solution have been understood based on DLVO theory, which includes the screened Coulomb and van der Waals interactions \cite{Ninham1999}.
 Recent studies have shown that DLVO theory can also successfully describe interactions between oppositely charged colloids \cite{Cao2017,Cao2020,Sugimoto2022}.
 A key characteristic of our system is that van der Waals forces between positively charged colloids are stronger than those in other pairs, causing them to attract each other more intensely.
 As a result, the system shows various structures depending on the parameters of the Coulomb interactions.
 In this paper, we apply unsupervised learning to quantitatively analyze these structural changes and contribute to a deeper understanding of systems with different types of colloids, which are widespread in both natural environments and industrial applications \cite{ALSHARIF2021}.

 Our model considers two types of colloids P and N with a diameter $\sigma$.
 A colloid P (N) is positively (negatively) charged and both are made from different materials.
 The screened Coulomb interaction between two colloids at center-to-center distance $r_{ij}$ is given by